 Claim the credit on line 8 of the Form 2.
-The amount of credit claimed may not exceed the net tax shown on line 6c of the form less the amount on line 7.
+If the trust is filing Schedule ESBT, some or all of the credit may need to be claimed on line 23 of the schedule.
+See the Schedule OS instructions for detailed guidance.
+The amount of credit claimed may not exceed the net tax shown on line 6c of Form 2 less the amount on line 7 or the net tax shown on line 21 of Schedule ESBT less the amount on line 22.